scala/scala-lang/blog/_posts/2016-02-17-scaling-dot-soundness.md

 blog](http://www.scala-lang.org/blog/2016/02/03/essence-of-scala.html)
 I introduced DOT, a minimal calculus that underlies much of Scala.
 DOT is much more than an academic exercise, because it gives us guidelines how to design a sound type system for full Scala.

+## Recap: The Problem of Bad Bounds

 As was argued in the previous blog post, the danger a path-dependent type system like Scala's faces is inconsistent bounds or aliases.
 For instance, you might have a type alias